Welsh Goddesses and Gods: List and Descriptions + How to Honor Them

 This Welsh Celtic god is spoken of in the Mabinogi as being the king of Annwn (the Welsh Celtic Otherworld).
 He switched bodies with Pwyll in order to be paid for a “misdeed” by Pwyll.
 It is also said that these two become friends towards the end of their entanglement.
 As Christianity took over Wales and pushed out the old ways, Arawn was no longer considered a god but rode the skies with other spirits as part of the Wild Hunt.
 Arawn is seen particularly on the eves of saints’ feasts as well as on Yule (Winter Solstice) night.

 Bran the Blessed Welsh God

 Bran was a Celtic god believed to have originated in Wales.
 His name translates to “raven”.
-Some believe Bran began as a giant, a hero and a king of Britain and then deified after his death.
+Some believe Bran began as a giant, a hero and a king, then deified after his death.
 Legends also say he was a son of the powerful sea god Lyr.
 He was a brother to Branwen and Manawydan.
-After a brutal battle, Bran was killed and told his brothers to cut off his head and return it to Britain.
-His head was said to have talked to his brothers until they placed it in a hill that’s now the location of the Tower of London, facing France so as to ward off any future dangers.
-The ravens that guard the Tower of London are the Ravens of Bran, and if they were to ever leave the Tower – England would fall.
+After a brutal battle, Bran was killed and told his brothers to cut off his head and return it to his kingdom.
+His head talked to his brothers until they placed it in a hill that’s now where the Tower of London sits, facing France so as to ward off any future dangers.
+The ravens that guard the Tower of London are Bran’s, and the story goes, if they were to ever leave the Tower – England would fall.
 You can read more of Bran’s story in the Mabinogion.